This post may contain affiliate links. Please read my disclosure policy for more details.

 - Meanwhile, cook your spaghetti until al dente

-- Drain, add to the marinara sauce, toss well to coat on high heat for 10 seconds
+- Drain, add to the marinara sauce, toss well to combine

 - Serve with a pinch of oregano and a drizzle of olive oil